-A three year old learns to push in their chair and scrub their table after lunch while a Kindergartener uses their reading skills to bake a cake in class with a friend.
+A three-year-old learns to push in their chair and scrub their table after lunch, while a four-year-old uses their developing reading skills to bake a treat in class with a friend.

 These activities meet a child’s desire to feel competent, to be independent, and to belong.

-Practical Life activities also help children develop a sense of order and sequence, increase coordination, and enable children to do meaningful things during their time at school.
+Practical Life activities also help children develop a sense of order and sequence, increase coordination and concentration, and enable children to do meaningful things during their time at school.

-- Care of the Environment: Activities such as washing chairs, sweeping, dusting, cooking, feeding animals, watering plants, composting, and recycling promote the beginnings of community awareness and an ecological ethic.
+Activities such as cleaning tables after lunch/snacks, pushing in chairs, sweeping, cooking, watering plants, composting, and recycling promote the beginnings of community awareness and an ecological ethic.